hugosoliveira/AC_Code_Analyzer/README.md

 - Inside the TFT folder, you need to the CSV files, such as 11.CSV, 22.CSV..ect.

 ### Running the code
- -  Now that you have everything settled, ente in the main folder with the command promprt, and typy `python Code_analyzer.py`
+ -  Now that you have everything settled, enter in the main folder with the command promprt, and typy `python Code_analyzer.py`

 ### What to Expect
 - The code will identify the TFT folders.